Face The Outdoors

 Is this suitable for children or elderly guests?

-Yes!
-We have an age minimum of 10 years old for small group tours.
-For families with younger children, a private tour is available.
-Our lodge provides warm indoor space anytime, clean accessible facilities, large windows to watch aurora from inside, and comfortable seating.
-Children and elderly guests can enjoy the experience without enduring harsh cold continuously—move between indoor/outdoor at your own pace.
+Yes โ€” with one note on age.
+Small group tours have an age minimum of 10 years old.
+Families with younger children are welcome to book a private tour, which has no age minimum and gives you full lodge use for your group.
+Our lodge provides warm indoor space anytime, clean facilities, large windows to watch the aurora from inside, and comfortable seating.
+Children and elderly guests can enjoy the experience without enduring harsh cold continuously โ€” move between indoor and outdoor at your own pace.

 What if the weather is bad on my scheduled night?

 We monitor weather patterns and solar forecasts continuously.
-Before your tour: If conditions look poor, we'll contact you proactively to discuss rescheduling to a better night—we work with your schedule.
-During your tour: We use mobile chasing to relocate and find clear skies, with real-time weather monitoring and local knowledge of microclimate patterns.
-Our small, local operation offers flexibility that large tour companies with rigid schedules cannot match.
+Before your tour: if conditions look poor, we'll contact you proactively to discuss rescheduling to a better night โ€” we work with your schedule.
+During your tour: we use mobile chasing to relocate and find clear skies, with real-time weather monitoring and decades of local knowledge of microclimate patterns.
+A small, owner-operated tour offers flexibility that larger operations with rigid schedules cannot match.
+For more on how the chase actually works, read our deep-dive on chasing the northern lights.

-📸 Photography
+๐Ÿ“ธ Photography

 Capture the moment